+Page 3.
+All college transcripts for both ASU and transfer work should be included through the fall 2006 semester.
+Copies are acceptable.
+An academic advisor forwards spring 2007 ASU transcripts.
+Applicants wishing to transfer spring semester 2007 work are responsible for submitting these transcripts by June 1 so that they may be added to their portfolios.
+The student is also responsible for getting an official transfer transcript sent directly to the Office of the Registrar.
 Page 4.
-All college transcripts for both ASU and transfer work should be included through the fall 2005 semester.
-Copies are acceptable.
-An academic advisor forwards 2006

-ASU transcripts.
-(Applicants wishing to transfer spring semester 2006 work are responsible for submitting these transcripts by June 1 so that they may be added to their portfolios.
-The student is also responsible for getting an official transfer transcript sent directly to the Office of the Registrar.)

-Page 5.
-A certificate of admission to ASU is necessary only for those students who have been newly admitted for fall 2006 and who are applying directly into an upper-division program.
+A certificate of admission to ASU is necessary only for those students who have been newly admitted for fall 2007 and who are applying directly into an upper-division program.
 The certificate is not required for students currently attending ASU.

 Following Pages (Usually from 10 to 20 Sheets).
-Students should present work sufficient to demonstrate the depth and breadth of their creative activity.
+Students should present sufficient work to demonstrate the depth and breadth of their creative activity.
 This work should include (but is not limited to) examples of two- and three-dimensional design and graphics.
 Each project should be clearly identified (course, length of project, etc.), with a concise accompanying description of the assignment.